kqr/kqr.github.com/_posts/2013-02-06-part-9-side-effects.md

 {% include JB/setup %}

 This chapter and the next is a little different.
-There will not be much code, but I will explain two really important concepts.
+There will not be much code, but I will explain three really important concepts.
 Have a little patience, and I'll try to make this short.

 Side effects and purity